 Things To Do In San Juan Capistrano

-Named for Saint John of Capistrano, the Mission San Juan Capistrano was founded in 1776.
-It was part of a larger collection of missions located throughout California intended to convert Native Americans to Catholicism and expand Spanish territory.
+Named after Saint John of Capistrano, the Mission San Juan Capistrano was founded in 1776.
+It was part of a larger collection of California missions located throughout the state intended to convert Native Americans to Catholicism and expand Spanish territory.

-Admission to the mission includes a thorough and fascinating audio tour.
+Pro Tips: Entry for the mission includes a thorough and fascinating audio tour.
 A variety of specialty tours are also available.
 If you’re visiting with the grandkids, be sure to check out these online resources.
 As a 250-year-old historic site, the grounds are rough and irregular and may be challenging to navigate with wheelchairs and walkers.
 More information about accessibility can be found here.

 After enjoying the Mission San Juan Capistrano, depart the grounds and head northwest to see the Mission Basilica — modeled after the Great Stone Church destroyed by an earthquake in 1812.
 Completed in 1986, this is the home of the local parish and where Masses take place.
 There are no tours available and little signage, but you are able to enter the church to appreciate both the art and architecture.